Frequently Asked Questions about Becoming a Whitewater Challengers River Guide

 Do I need any prior experience to be a river guide candidate?

 Not really.
 You’ll need to be a reliable swimmer and comfortable around water in general, but whitewater skills are a big part of what we teach in our Guide Training Program.
-What we can’t teach are the people-skills we look for in our Guide Candidates.
 If you bring to this job a natural, outgoing, people-friendly manner, you’re more than half-way home.
 The rest you can learn from our trainers, and by shadowing real trips down the river.

 Who is Whitewater Challengers looking for?